Jump to Noonday

 Columba, a stern and strong monk from Ireland, founded three such establishments.
 He founded the monasteries of Derry and Durrow in his native Ireland, and the island monastery of Iona on the coast of Scotland.
 Iona was the center of operations for the conversion of the Scots and Picts, and became the most famous religious house in Scotland.
 There Columba baptized Brude, King of the Picts, and later a King of the Scots came to this Abbot of the "Holy Isle" for baptism.

 If you look at a map of Scotland, you will see a huge gash across the country from northeast to southwest.
 This has been slightly augmented by artificial digging to make a shipping canal.
 As you emerge from the southwest end of the gash, the large island of Mull is on your right.
-At the southwest tip of Mull lies the tiny island of Iona.
+At the southwest tip of Mull lies the tiny Isle of Iona.
 [56:19N 6:25W]

 written by James Kiefer